 Candidates will be asked to submit a letter of application, CV and a short video performance.
 Applications will be assessed based on the following criteria: involvement in productions in school or outside school; speech and drama qualifications (copies of any certificates with grades) and awareness of and influences by theatrical or film actors.
 Shortlisted candidates will be invited to an audition and interview to talk about their drama interests and experience.
 Drama Scholars should be subject role models in terms of their conduct, effort and skill, and are required to make a full contribution to school drama.

-Candidates will be asked to submit a letter of application, CV and video auditions.
-Candidates should include evidence of the following or equivalent: achievement in examinations and grades in one or more instruments or singing (it is not necessary to have passed Grade 5, provided your video auditions demonstrate that this standard has been reached), membership of and commitment to music ensembles in school or outside school and the names and contact details (including e-mail) of two referees.
+Candidates will be asked to submit a letter of application, CV and a video performance.
+Candidates should include evidence of the following or equivalent: achievement in examinations and grades in one or more instruments or singing (it is not necessary to have passed Grade 5, provided your video performance demonstrates that this standard has been reached), membership of and commitment to music ensembles in school or outside school, and the names and contact details (including e-mail) of two referees.
 Shortlisted candidates will be invited to attend an audition and interview to talk about their musical interests and experience.
 Music Scholars are required to make a full contribution to the musical life of the school as soloists and ensemble performers.